corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/angel-service.md

 - `--token`: Authentication token to pass to the Zone Service.
 - `--polling-interval`: Time (in seconds) to wait before polling the Zone Service.
 - `--service`: The name of the service being managed.
 The possible values are `IDENTITY_MANAGER`, `NETWORK_MAP`, or `SIGNER`.
 - `--network-truststore`: The network truststore file path.
-Optional, but must be specified if the managed service is Network Map, otherwise the Angel Service cannot execute the Flag Day workflow.
+Optional, but must be specified if the managed service is Network Map, otherwise the Angel Service cannot execute the flag day workflow.
 - `--truststore-password`: The password for the network truststore file.
-Optional, but must be specified if the managed service is Network Map, otherwise the Angel Service cannot execute the Flag Day workflow.
+Optional, but must be specified if the managed service is Network Map, otherwise the Angel Service cannot execute the flag day workflow.
 - `--root-alias`: The root alias.
-Optional, but must be specified if the managed service is Network Map, otherwise the Angel Service cannot execute the Flag Day workflow.
+Optional, but must be specified if the managed service is Network Map, otherwise the Angel Service cannot execute the flag day workflow.
 - `--tls`: Defines whether TLS is used on listening sockets (CENM and admin).
 Defaults to `false` if no value is provided.
 - `--tls-keystore`: The path for the TLS keystore.
 Required if `--tls` is set to `true`.
 - `--tls-keystore-password`: The password for the TLS keystore.
 Required if `--tls` is set to `true`.